Silberengel/next.orly.dev/docs/names.md

 #### 1. Registration Fees

-Name registration proposals include optional tips to relays that attest:
+Name registration proposals include optional tips to registry services that attest.
+Proposals are published to relays with fee information:

 ```json
 {